UNINETTSigma2/documentation/jobs/jobtypes.md

 ## `optimist` Jobs

-`optimist` jobs must specify `--qos=optimist`, and should specify the number of nodes needed (between 4 and 32), but theys should *not* specify wall time limit.
+`optimist` jobs must specify `--qos=optimist`, and should specify the number of nodes needed (between 4 and 32), but they should *not* specify wall time limit.
 They run on the same nodes as `normal` jobs.
 They get lower priority than other jobs, but can start as soon as there are free resources.
 However, when any other job needs its resources, the `optimist` job is stopped and put